 Squirrels-Urban Wildlife in Toronto

 Squirrels are very loving, funny and smart animals.
 If you ever had a chance to watch squirrels for a while then you will realize that squirrels like to have fun.
-They like chasing each other and sometimes by teasing neighbourhood dogs or chasing each other.
+They like chasing each other and sometimes by teasing neighborhood dogs or chasing each other.
 Squirrels are amazing climbers that belong to the rodent family.
-Squirrels have large, bushy tails and will stand motionless if they sense danger.
-Squirrels are also heavily infested with pests, which can spread into your home or business searching for hosts.
-Ticks, fleas, chiggers and mites are all known carriers of disease. [click to continue…]
+We asked a squirrel removal…

 Pigeons-Like Them or Not